elraval/Shure-wireless-Reaper-Companion/README.md

 ## CONFIGURATION PAGES

-### **1 - Reaper track arm**
+### **1 - Reaper track unMute/Mute**

 ![Screenshot 2024-01-24 at 16 08 26](https://github.com/elraval/shure_wireless_reaper_companion/assets/22182319/a5d8c051-d598-4dc1-b9e1-49a7912564db)

 This page allows for visual monitoring of Shure wireless equipment data on the button.

-1) Pressing the button once arms a Reaper track, thus sending signal from that channel to the Master Bus.
+1) Pressing the button once unmutes a Reaper track, thus sending signal from that channel to the Master Bus.
 Red button after pressing.
-2) Pressing the button a secong time un-arms that track.
+2) Pressing the button a secong time mutes that track.
 Button restores to black background.

 Companion Modules required:
  - Shure Wireless Microphones module (as many instances as your networked receivers)